 These findings will not come as a surprise to anyone working in the sphere of architecture.
 The importance of this survey lies in creating a statistical foundation for the years that follow.
-What will be really interesting will be to see how the perceptions and experiences of these architecture graduates change over the coming decade, one that may radically change the profile of the profession.
+What will be interesting will be to see how the perceptions and experiences of these architecture graduates change over the next couple of years, one that may radically change the profile of the profession.